The Dance Education Audition Process

-You must provide headshots, dance résumé, liability waiver and a dance audition application for your live audition.
+You must provide headshots, dance résumé, goal essay, liability waiver and a dance audition application for your live audition.
 We will accept letters of reference that are academic or technique-focused but these are not required.

 The audition class will be led by faculty and observed by a faculty panel.
 Students will respond to improvisational prompts and perform modern, ballet and jazz dance combinations that will be taught that day.
 Students should also prepare one-minute of solo choreography.

 All students must complete the entire audition in order to be considered for entrance into the dance education program.
 This audition will also determine whether each student will be awarded a dance performance scholarship.

 You must register online five days prior to each scheduled audition.

 - 10 a.m. - Audition check-in, Saguaro Hall Lobby 103